korwe/kordapt/README.md

 --------------

 Kordapt is an opensource java framework for easily building in a consistent and modular manner, services that exist on [The Core](https://github.com/korwe/the-core-java "The Core on Github").
-The framework makes extensive use of leading technologies such as Gradle and Spring.
-It makes development easy by providing gradle scripts(generators) and modular by providing various plugins such as hibernate.
+The framework makes extensive use of leading technologies such as [Gradle](https://gradle.org/) and [Spring](http://projects.spring.io/spring-framework/).
+It makes development easy by providing gradle scripts(generators) that utilize [Antlr](http://www.antlr.org/) and [String template](http://www.stringtemplate.org/) for generating plumbing code of a service and its models.
+It further promotes modularization by providing various plugins to help with plumbing that suits the requirements of your project such as hibernate.

+Kordapt exposes an api-definition for the services and models created in a language agnostic manner by utilizing a set of [yaml](http://yaml.org/) files.
+This allows any alternative language to java to consume and understand the api-definition by mapping that language to the api-definition.

+Kordapt aims at simplifying the development process by aiding your choice of middleware technologies, libraries and frameworks, so that you are able to focus solely on your business logic.

 Quick Start
 -----